Student Services

 Math Drop-In Desk - The Math Drop-In Desk offers free tutoring for most 100-200 level and some 300-400 level math courses at CUW.
 Students may seek assistance with math questions in relation to a math course, finance/business course, or even a science course, by just dropping by.
 Tutoring takes place on a first-come first-served basis, in short 30-minute sessions.

 Peer Academic Coaches/Mentors (PACs) - PACs mentor their fellow students to develop the executive functioning skills necessary for success in college, such as time management, note-taking, test prep, understanding your syllabus, talking to your professor, and goal setting.
 PACs may also connect students to other campus support services/resources.
-Students who are off-site and unable to travel to either campus should contact the ARC to access online workshops, videos and other resources.
+Students who are off-site and unable to travel to the CUW campus should contact the ARC to access online workshops, videos and other resources.

 For more information on these services, contact the ARC.